-For our community here at BedInABox®, the mission is clear: deliver unrivaled comfort in a mattress, directly to your doorstep.
-A portrait of the consumer as a serene, snug, satisfied purchaser comes to mind.
+For our community here at BedInABox®, the mission is clear: deliver unrivaled comfort directly to your doorstep.
 We take this vision of comfortable, affordable sleep for our customers to heart, and believe in it with conviction.
-BedInABox® is the only major US based E-commerce mattress brand with foam-pouring, mattress-assembly and customer service all under one roof!
-To call it anything less than pure, authentic, home-grown American business would be an understatement.
+BedInABox® is the only major U.S. based e-commerce mattress company with foam-pouring, mattress-assembly and customer service all under one roof.
+To call it anything less than authentic, home-grown American business would be an understatement.
 But how do we continue delivering such satisfaction behind such an enduring legacy?

-Online mattress marketers have a way of pretending the products and processes of other companies are comparable to ours in caliber and quality.
-Marketers seldom spare a word about how we, the inventors, the original designers of the very concept of memory foam mattress compression technology and delivery, revolutionized the mattress industry for good.
-However, our business is so deeply rooted in original, American-made methodology, kept to the finest quality control and so truly tied to our Tennessean roots, that it continues to shine through.
+While most online mattress marketers have a way of pretending the products and processes of their companies are comparable to ours in caliber and quality, they seldom spare a word about how BedInABox®, the inventors, the original designers of the very concept of memory foam mattress compression technology and delivery, revolutionized the mattress industry for good.
+However, our business is so deeply rooted in original, American-made methodology, and kept to the finest quality control, that it continues to shine through.